All Episodes

 Nobody cared about it for two days.

-Yeah, this is a racial component here.
+Yeah, there's a racial component here.

 I thought I had a scoop.